ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 # Demonstrating an Established Optical-Flow-Based Method for Mobile Robot Dynamic Obstacle Detection

 ## Purpose
-TODO: Explain how this project is the result of a two week assignment for a graduate course on robot perception.
+TODO: Explain how this project is the result of a two week assignment for a  course on robot perception.

 ## The Basic Premise
 The approach is premised on the following: